At a Glance

 The cornerstone for the Basic Program is the Four-Year Core Curriculum.
-Each year is made up of three 10-week Quarters.
+Each year is made up of three ten-week quarters.
 New students begin in Year 1 Autumn.
 They choose from morning, afternoon, or evening sections held online and earn a certificate upon completion of the entire curriculum.

 Who is in the Basic Program?

-The Basic Program is a community of adults who seek a rigorous liberal arts education, and a staff of committed instructors who are both scholars and experienced discussion leaders.
-Students come to the program from a variety of backgrounds as well as different academic and life experiences, lending richness to class discussions.
+The Basic Program is a community of adults who seek a rigorous liberal arts education and a staff of committed instructors who are both scholars and experienced discussion leaders.
+Students come to the program from a variety of backgrounds as well as different academic and life experiences, lending richness to their classroom discussion.
 Students progress with their cohort from quarter to quarter and year to year.
-They build on their conversations with each other as well as with the texts, deepening the discussion.
-There are no prerequisites, everyone is welcome.
+They build on their conversations with each other as well as with the texts, deepening discussions further.
+There are no prerequisites; everyone is welcome.

 Basic Program Class Structure

-Each course consists of a 90-minute Seminar, covering three or four texts, and a 90-minute Tutorial, which involves in-depth analysis of one or two texts.
-Both the Seminar and Tutorial focus on close critical reading and discussion of primary texts.
-View upcoming classes ›
+Each course consists of a ninety-minute seminar about three or four texts and a ninety-minute tutorial, an in-depth analysis of one or two texts.
+Both the seminar and tutorial focus on close critical reading and discussion of primary texts.

 Join your weekly class a few minutes early for time to visit with fellow students.

-Students read the assignment of the week before each class to prepare for the discussion.
+Students read a weekly assignment before each class.
 There are no tests, papers, or grades.

-Students can purchase books at the Gleacher Center Bookstore online using the Textbook order form , or by using the ISBN number to order the correct edition elsewhere.
+Students can purchase books online through the Gleacher Center Bookstore's textbook order form, or by using the ISBN number to order the correct edition elsewhere.

 How to Read Classic Texts is a Basic Program methods course recommended for new students and offered each September.
-One of the foundational premises of the Basic Program is that reading is a skill, at which one can improve through theoretically-informed practice.
+One of the foundational premises of the Basic Program is that reading is a skill one can improve through theoretically-informed practice.
 In this short course, we examine the theoretical perspective on good reading contained in Mortimer Adler's How to Read a Book.